FGDATA/IDG-A33X/README.md

-# A330Family
+# IDG-A33X
-A very advanced simulation of the Airbus A330 Family for FlightGear.
+A very advanced simulation of the Airbus A330 Family for FlightGear by it0uchpods Design Group.

 Brought to you by:
 - Joshua Davidson (it0uchpods)